twachala80/tomsbackup/README.md

-Simple script to facilitate backups
+Simple script to facilitate backups on Ubuntu